 The ODASC staff is available to offer assistance and can be reached by phone at 800-282-1526 or by email at firstname.lastname@example.org.
 ODASC representatives are licensed agents with the Ohio Department of Insurance and can walk you through the various options available.
 They do not receive a commission on sales, so you can be assured they have your best interest at heart.

 ODASC understands that your practice day is busy.
 Representatives will work to answer calls in the order received and return your call promptly however, we may not always be available when you are.
 Please consider submitting your questions via email to email@example.com as a more convenient way to receive a response without interruption.

 A qualifying event is a life change that makes you eligible within 60 days of the event to change your health coverage outside the annual enrollment period.
 Life changes might include a marriage, birth, adoption, death, divorce, loss of coverage due to reduction in work hours, loss of job, relocation, or loss of student insurance or Medicaid.
 It is not a voluntary loss of coverage or due to non-payment.
 Proof of qualifying event is required to be submitted at the time of application.
 Please click here for a list of acceptable events and the required documentation.

 How do I request termination of an ODAWT enrollee?

 An employer wishing to remove an employee or an enrollee who no longer wishes to continue coverage needs to notify ODA Wellness Trust in writing prior to the requested termination date.
+Please include the name of the employee, the reason for termination, if voluntary or involuntary (if involuntary, was gross misconduct involved).
 The termination request may be submitted via email to firstname.lastname@example.org or by fax to (614) 340-9444.
 Please do not submit requests directly to Medical Mutual of Ohio.
 You will receive confirmation that the termination was received and is being processed.

 How do I request a dependent change under ODAWT?